Finding the stable mechanism of ring solitons in two-dimensional Fermi superfluids: results of the ring soliton

-Similar to the case of obtaining a linear dark soliton, we firstly guess an initial radius distribution of the order parameter $\Delta(r)$ with a phase jump $\delta\phi=\pi$ at a certain location $r_0$, whose value is far from the center and the edge to avoid the influence of them.
+Similar to the case of obtaining a linear dark soliton, we first guess an initial radius distribution of the order parameter $\Delta(r)$ with a phase jump $\delta\phi=\pi$ at a certain location $r_0$, whose value is far from both the center and the edge to avoid their influence.
 By solving self-consistently Eqs.~\ref{eq:static_BdG}, \ref{eq:gap} and \ref{eq:den}, we obtain an instantaneous zero-velocity solution of the ring dark soliton at $r_0k_F=13.0$.
 As depicted in Fig.~\ref{Fig:rds}, the upper two panels illustrate the spatial distribution of density, while the lower two panels exhibit the spatial distribution of the order parameter.
-The results of ring solitons in different binding energy $E_b$ are also displayed in the left two panels.
-As the interaction strength $E_b$ becomes increasingly larger, the location of the ring dark soliton presents a weaker and weaker Friedel oscillation in both density (panel (a)) and order parameter (panel (d)).
-Also, the ring dark soliton takes on a deeper and deeper density valley, shown by different line styles in panel (a), which makes soliton can be understood as a negative-mass wave.
+The results of ring solitons in different binding energies $E_b$ are also displayed in the left two panels.
+As the interaction strength $E_b$ becomes increasingly large, the location of the ring dark soliton presents a weaker and weaker Friedel oscillation in both density (panel (a)) and order parameter (panel (d)).
+The ring dark soliton also takes on a deeper and deeper density valley, as shown by different line styles in panel (a), which makes soliton understandable as a negative-mass wave.